cncf/memorials/carolyn-van-slyck.md

 2 weeks ago, I was at KubeCon and she was not there, but our close friends were there.
 We made a picture and they send it to her.
 The next day they gave me her message: "I miss you very much".
 I replied I missed her too, a lot...
 Tu vas me manquer énormément mon amie ❤️

 May you rest in peace, your legacy definitively lives on 🦄🌈

+## Ryan Hartje

+I'm devistated to hear the news.
+Carolyn was a rare force of kindness, engineering, and personality.
+I didn't get the pleasure to work closely with her save for occasional Porter workshops and other CNCF events, but every time she brought an undeniable energy to every occasion.
+It's a sad day for us all to have lost someone who set a high bar for human compansion coupled with great engineering talent.
+My condolenses especially to the family.

+Let us all try a little harder to be kind to each other in her honor.